 The plantar fascia can become a source of pain as the body attempts to compensate for a real or functional differences in the length of your leg.

-Tightness of the Achilles Tendon and Weakness of your Calf Muscles
+Tightness of the Achilles tendon and weakness of the calf muscles

 Reduced length of the calf muscles often result in increased strain of the plantar fascia and pronation of the arches of the foot.